AdamVictory/rock-paper-scissors-game/README.md

 ## Cross-Browser Testing
 I tested the website across 3 web browsers that are Mozilla Firefox, Google chrome and Safari.
 The site worked on all of these web broswers.
-I tested the website, it is responsive and functions well using Google Dev Tools on all devide sizes.
+I tested the website, it is responsive and functions well using Google Dev Tools on all device sizes.

 ## Compatibility Testing